Serechops/Serechops-Stash/README.md

 # Performer Gallery Scraper:

 The [Performer Gallery Scraper](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/performerGallery) will scan your Stash for all of your performers and scrape solo galleries of them to help round out your Stash profile images and galleries of them.

+# Renamer

+The [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer#renamer) plugin is very similar to renameOnUpdate.
+It will automatically rename files based on user-defined settings whenever a scene is updated.